Update 9/15: We’ve just released a brand new workflow management offering featuring a visual workflow designer! Learn more and try it out today!

 - Set up your project board to be able to quickly track progress.
 This usually means building lists or tags for stages of completion (i.e. planned, started, halfway, final stages, launched).

-- Once your project is set up, build two-way syncs with all of your stakeholder tools.
-You’ll want to filter in only tasks that are relevant to the project.
-This can be done using tags, labels, lists, custom fields, or a variety of other filters depending on the tools you use.
+- Once your project is set up, build two-way workflows with all of your stakeholder tools.
+You’ll want to set rules to filter in only the tasks that are relevant to the project.
+This can be done using tags, labels, lists, custom fields, or a variety of other fields depending on the tools you use.
 Unito is very customizable, allowing you to only share work you feel is ready and relevant.

-- Then you’ll need to customize mapping (check out our walkthrough here), to ensure the tasks flow into the correct list within the Kanban view, from planned to launched.
+- Then you’ll need to customize your field mapping to ensure the tasks flow into the correct list within the Kanban view, from planned to launched.

-- One your sync is set up, you just need to make sure all project-related tasks match whatever filters you set.
+- Once your workflow is set up, you just need to make sure all project-related tasks match whatever rules you created.
 Then, all of the stakeholders can work on their individual tasks in the tool they normally use.
 Any updates or progress made on those tasks will automatically sync to the project kanban board, for anybody to see.